lucaboriani/testing-stuff/texts/intro-to-cypress.md

 ## Recipes

-An Excellent list of examples can be found here:
+A Comprehensive list of examples can be found here:
 [Cypress Recipes](https://docs.cypress.io/examples/examples/recipes#Fundamentals)